AnyChart/docs.anychart.com/Gantt_Chart/Timeline.md

 </tbody>
 </table>

-There are two ways of defining colors and other visualization params: through those methods as usual or through the data while setting it.
+There are two ways of defining colors and other visualization parameters: through those methods as usual or through the data while setting it.
 Using dataset to define some visualization settings gives you more flexibility as you can affect each data point separately, while methods act on all elements of each type together; also, we can affect only data points when we use the dataset.
 Let's try to create a couple of samples using both these ways.

 Below you can find a sample of a Resource Gantt Chart where we set the rows' colors using {api:anychart.core.ui.Timeline#rowEvenFill}.rowEvenFill(){api}, {api:anychart.core.ui.Timeline#rowOddFill}.rowOddFill(){api}, {api:anychart.core.ui.Timeline#rowHoverFill}.rowHoverFill(){api}, {api:anychart.core.ui.Timeline#rowSelectedFill}.rowSelectedFill(){api} methods, the selected elements' colors using {api:anychart.core.ui.Timeline#selectedElementFill}.selectedElementFill(){api} and {api:anychart.core.ui.Timeline#selectedElementStroke}.selectedElementStroke(){api} and change some data points' colors through the dataset.